16 Rooms that Showcase Modern Farmhouse Decor Done Right

 Although shiplap was once relegated to utilitarian buildings like barns and outhouses, the style of rough-hewn wood slats is now a mainstay in indoor farmhouse spaces.
 Modernize the look with simple furnishings in a crisp neutral color scheme.
+In this modern farmhouse living room, pops of blue from the pillows and rug keep the all-white space from looking bland.

 Exposed brick is one of those cool design tricks that can be industrial, traditional, or edgy.
 Give the raw texture modern farmhouse flair by pairing it with open shelving packed with curvy antiques and vintage books.
 Consider keeping the rest of the space bright white so you don't overpower your sophisticated exposed masonry.